Matt Dixon

 Matthew William Dixon (born 12 June 1992) is an Australian cricketer who has played for Western Australia and the Perth Scorchers domestically.

-From Perth, Dixon played cricket for Western Australia at both under-17 and under-19, and also represented the Australian Under-19 cricket team in five One-Day Internationals in 2009, taking three wickets.
+From Perth, Dixon played cricket for Western Australia at both under-17 and under-19 levels, and also represented the Australian Under-19 cricket team in five One-Day Internationals in 2009, taking three wickets.
 A right-arm fast bowler, he made his Futures League debut for the Western Australia Under-23s in February 2010, and subsequently made his List A debut for Western Australia against Victoria in October 2010, taking a wicket with his fifth ball and finishing with 1/39 overall.
 He played two more matches in the 2010–11 Ryobi One-Day Cup before making his first-class debut against New South Wales in March 2011, taking two wickets.

 In 2016 Dixon was signed by Essex on a two-year contract to play for them in all formats of the game.
 As a British passport holder Dixon is not regarded as an overseas player for English domestic cricket purposes.
 Dixon made his Essex debut against Cambridge MCCU at Fenner's on 31 March 2016.